 How to Check for Roof Wind Damage

-- Perform an Outdoor Inspection: Look for missing and damaged shingles (damaged shingles might be curled, cracked, or torn) on your roof or around your property.
+- Perform an Outdoor Inspection: Look for missing and damaged shingles (damaged shingles might be curled, cracked, or torn) on your roof or around your property, make sure you also hire the company to make sure there is no termites.
 If this type of damage is localized (i.e., it covers less than 30 percent of the entire roof), according to people from qualified roofing contractors serving St Augustine they might be able to address the problem.
 More extensive damage might necessitate roof replacement.
 Also keep in mind that not only the roof itself, but the chimney, ventilation pipes, roof flashing, gutters and fencing can also become damaged.
 Be sure to inspect them for damage as well.
 If you suspect that your roof is damaged, here is a basic list of what to look for:

 - Composition shingles: curling, loss of granulation, broken, damaged or missing shingles